-Table 4-1 Operations in high landslide hazard locations Downslope public safety risk level Requirements Restrictions High Identify downslope structures and public Harvesting or new road construction is not allowed Intermediate Develop a written plan Submit a geotechnical report to ODF Limits on how much area can be harvested Low No ground-based equipment, skid roads or serious ground disturbanceAvoid roads in these locations; direct drainage water away from them
+Table 4-1 Operations in high landslide hazard locations Downslope public safety risk level Restrictions High Harvesting or new road construction is not allowed Intermediate Limits on how much area can be harvestedRoad construction must be directed by a geotechnical specialist.
+Low or no risk No ground-based equipment, skid roads or serious ground disturbance Avoid roads in these locations; direct drainage water away from them

-Table 4-1 describes major restrictions and requirements for the different levels of downslope public safety risk.
+Table 4-1 describes major restrictions for the different levels of downslope public safety risk.
 You may need a written plan and, in some cases, assistance from a geotechnical specialist to assess and plan the operation.
 See below and next page for examples of some important factors that can determine local risks.